 (iii) through (v) also cannot get us anywhere close to an inference of resurrection.
 Regarding (iii), Jews were already beginning to change their social structures before Christianity came on the scene, as the presence of various sects like the Pharisees, Sadducees, and Essenes can testify.
 Some of Moreland’s ‘evidences,’ like the end of sacrifices, have a very simple natural explanation too, such as the destruction of the temple in 70 C.E. – the only place where sacrifices were allowed under Jewish Law.
 For (iv), rather than strict symbols of resurrection, communion may represent commemoration and baptism may represent rebirth or cleansing.
 Such practices could be part of a belief system that saw Jesus’ resurrection as non-physical, so this piece of the evidence is irrelevant to Moreland’s aim.
 Lastly, on (v), the emergence of the Christian church was no special event, as I’ve explained before.
 It does not demonstrate the truth of Christianity anymore than the emergence of the Mormon church demonstrates the truth of Mormonism.

 As “the final confirming proof,” Moreland cites the “ongoing encounters” of Jesus by people of various backgrounds living throughout the world today (p.
 255).
-I have addressed The Argument From Religious Experience in another article, but I will say that even if we were to suppose that these individuals have good reasons for believing in the experiences they’ve had, their experiences do not demonstrate the truth of the resurrection.
+I have addressed The Argument From Religious Experience in more detail in a video that is available on YouTube, but I will say that even if we were to suppose that these individuals have good reasons for believing in the experiences they’ve had, their experiences do not demonstrate the truth of the resurrection.
 The diversity of religious experience also builds a strong case against the use of such experience to support any specific religion.
 Yet this final ‘proof’ is saved until the last point of the last chapter for a reason of its own.
 Strobel and crew prime the reader for conversion by getting him/her to think about the experiences of the numerous believing Christians.
 With so many people claiming to have experienced something, they can’t all be wrong, can they?

 In the book’s conclusion, Strobel finally reveals that The Case for Christ is his recounting of his conversion some seventeen years ago.
 But even more than this, he explains that during his actual experience, he “primarily studied books and other historical research instead of personally interacting with scholars” (p.
 259).
 This puts to rest the rumor that Strobel was an atheist when he began work on the book, and since we don’t know what “books” and “historical research” he studied in 1981, it also certainly calls into question the reasons for his conversion.
 The Case for Christ is a mass-marketed propaganda piece of Christian apologetics, intended to inspire conversion.
 It purports to be a journalistic investigation of the evidence for Christianity, but it is far from that.
 Nonetheless, Strobel claims that in light of the case he presents, it would’ve taken more faith for him to remain an atheist than to trust in Jesus (p.
 265).
 Let’s return to the questions Strobel asked of the Dixon case.